 How to Answer Competency Based Questions

-Competency based interviews are very popular so it’s critical that you have scenarios and answers prepared.
+Competency based interviews are very popular so it’s important to have scenarios and answers prepared before your interview.
 The following are some of the most popular competencies looked at in interviews:

 - Problem solving